vectordotdev/vector/docs/DEPRECATIONS.md

   places to modify
 - `<description>` should be a longer form description of the change to be made

+For example:

+* legacy_openssl_provider v0.34.0 OpenSSL legacy provider flag should be removed

 ## To be deprecated

 ## To be migrated